arshlakhina/covid19/readme.md

 Transforms the data from [CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19) into a json file.
 Available at [https://pomber.github.io/covid19/timeseries.json](https://pomber.github.io/covid19/timeseries.json).
 Updated three times a day using GitHub Actions.

-The json contains the number of Coronavirus confirmed cases, deaths, and recovered cases for every country and every day since 2020-1-22:
+The json contains the number of Coronavirus(Covid-19)confirmed cases, deaths, and recovered cases for every country and every day since 2020-1-22:

 ```
 {